Potential Separation of Interconnect Wires (2005)

 Original Date of Advisory:

 A specific subset of Sigma series pacemakers may fail due to separation of interconnect wires from the hybrid circuit.
-You may use the "Search for Information by Serial Number" tool on this web page to determine if a specific device is affected.
+You may use the "Search for Information by Serial Number" tool on the home page to determine if a specific device is affected.

 This subset of Sigma series pacemakers that may fail due to separation of interconnect wires from the hybrid circuit may present clinically as loss of rate response, premature battery depletion, intermittent or total loss of telemetry, or no output.